 - Dates contain many beneficial properties and can provide you with a great source of energy for your yoga practice.

-- The Yogic diet is typically a plant-based diet free of stimulants, but it varies from person to person.
+- Dates in yogic diet is advised.
+It is typically a plant-based diet free of stimulants, but it varies from person to person.

 - A common motivation for those who consume dates and practice yoga regularly is to create a feeling of light and purity within.